- Learn strategies for identifying a research topic

 “It would be quite sad if we did not change our interests during research.” ~Sonke Ahrens

-The scope of your research refers to what part of your wicked problem you choose to focus on.
+The scope of your research refers to what part of your topic you choose to focus on.
 Over time, the scope of your project is likely to get smaller and more specific.
 It’s tempting at first to choose a broad scope, assuming that that will make it easier to find information.
-However, the reality is that the more narrowly defined the scope of your project is, the easier it will be to learn what you need to know and be able to identify a helpful action to take.
+However, the reality is that the more narrowly defined the scope of your project is, the easier it will be to learn what you need to know.

-For example, you may start out with the wicked problem of occupations burnout.
+For example, you may start out with the topic of occupations burnout.
 This is a big problem that could be made more manageable by focusing on:

 - a particular demographic (young or older workers, men or women)